Crookwood – the oldest name in the audio business?

 A brief history of Crookwood

-The name “Crookwood” comes from the name of farm in southern England where one of the partners grew up.
+The name “Crookwood” comes from the name of farm in southern England where Crispin our designer, grew up.
 The farm is very old, and is mentioned in the Doomsday book of 1068AD.
 King John (1100AD) used to go hunting deer in the actual Crookwood, so named because it resembled the shape of a shepherd’s crook.
 This probably makes Crookwood the oldest name in the audio business!

 Simply, Crookwood was founded to make recordings sound better.
 Along the way we found out a way to reduce the time taken to make them too.

 Crispin, our designer has been inventing with audio since his school days, initially making guitar amps, then Hi-Fi.
 After getting a BSc in Physics, he went on to work for Hi-Fi pioneers, Meridian, and then jumped ship to SSL.
 He was with SSL for 5 incredible years, when they were at the peak of their power, and the world was their oyster.
 Crispin got to work on 4K’s, 5K’s (film and broadcast), and digi stuff.
 Finally before he co-founded Crookwood, he got to work for Focusrite, designing the last big format console, the Focusrite Studio Console.